llm4eval/SIGIR2025/program.md

 bodyClass: page-about
 ---

-LLM4Eval will be colocated with SIGIR 2025 in Padua, Italy and takes place on July 17th, 2025.
+The LLM4Eval workshop will be colocated with SIGIR 2025 in Padua, Italy and takes place on July 17th, 2025.
 <!-- All times in the table below are according to the local time zone. -->